fredyns/yii2-wiki/Extension-development.md

 [[name()]]
 ```

 - If you're displaying errors to developers do not translate these (i.e. do not use `\Yii::t()`).
-Errors should be translated only of they're displayed to end users.
+Errors should be translated only if they're displayed to end users.

 Distribution
 ------------